Spring In The San Juan Islands

 Find Lodging

-8 Things to do this Spring in the San Juan Islands
+8 Things to do this Spring

 Springtime is a great time to get away to quiet beaches and fresh air, delicious local food, and stunning art.
 From whale watching to horseback riding, kayaking to gallery browsing, there are plenty of fun things to do on Lopez, Orcas, and San Juan Islands before summer arrives.